-Workshops are held monthly during the spring and fall semesters for licensed professionals to obtain continuing education contact hours to improve their performance and to maintain licensure.
 MCC-Penn Valley is approved as a provider of continuing education in nursing by the Missouri Nurses Association, which is accredited as an approver of continuing education in nursing by the American Nurses Credentialing Center Commission on Accreditation.
 Partnerships are also developed to provide approved contact hours for various professional groups, both on and off-site.
+American Heart Association approved CPR Training Center.
+Certifled Command Spanish provider.